tbenthomas/Yelp_Analysis/README.md

-# Analysis of 10 GB of Yelp Reviews leveraging Pyspark and AWS EMR
+# Analysis of Yelp business, user, and reviews data

 This project leverages AWS EMR and a pyspark Jupyter Notebook to analyze 10 GB of Yelp Review Data.